Vigor Marine Group: Recapitalization and merger

 In July 2019, private equity firms The Carlyle Group and Stellex Capital Management agreed to acquire and merge Vigor Industrial with MHI Holdings LLC, a company in Norfolk, Virginia, consisting of MHI Ship Repair, Seaward Marine Services, and Accurate Marine Environmental.
 A parent company, Titan Acquisition Holdings, was created through the merger.
 Vigor described the merger as part of recapitalization process to replace the company's old investors "with new investors with the resources to operate on a global scale".
 Jim Marcotuli was appointed the CEO of the newly consolidated companies, replacing Frank Foti.

 In 2020, Titan Acquisition Holdings purchased the San Diego Shipyard (formerly Continental Maritime of San Diego) from Huntington Ingalls Industries.
 Vigor announced the following year that it would be shutting down its operations in Port Angeles.

 Titan Acquisition Holdings was purchased by private equity firm Lone Star Funds in 2023.
 Lone Sar Funds appointed Francesco Valente as Titan's CEO the following year, replacing the retiring Jim Marcotuli.

 In March 2025, the Alaska Industrial Development and Export Authority announced that it would not be extending its agreement with Vigor to operate the Ketchikan Shipyard after the agreement expires in November 2025.
 The state-owned shipyard was formerly operated by the Alaska Ship & Drydock company, which Vigor purchased in 2012.

 In June 2025, Vigor Industrial consolidated with the four other companies under the ownership of Titan Acquisition Holdings—Continental Maritime of San Diego, MHI Ship Repair and Services, Seaward Marine Services, and Accurate Marine Environmental—to form the Vigor Marine Group.
 The company's headquarters remained in Portland following the consolidation.

+In February 2026, private equity firm Antin Infrastructure Partners reached an agreement to acquire Vigor Marine Group from Lone Star Funds.